velorek1/cwordle/README.md

 TO COMPILE:
 Download or clone repository.

-    * gcc cwordle.c -o cw  or use script "bash build.sh"
+    * gcc cwordle.c -o cw
+    * (Alternatively, use script "bash build.sh")
     * "./cw" to execute.

 Dictionary by Donald Knuth at Stanford University.